 Polesella presents the choice of two excursions, either to Bologna or Ferrara.
 Bologna is another opportunity to visit an aged seat of learning, as the city’s university is one of Europe’s oldest.
 Then there’s the food.
 This is none other than the place which gave Bolognese Sauce its name and indeed, the city’s famed for boasting some of the country’s finest cuisine and with many excursions spending a full day there, you’ll have plenty of time to sample its culinary delights.
 Ferrara is more unassuming, but boasts an incredible artistic pedigree, having once been home to the likes of Leonardo da Vinci and Raphael.

 This port lies close to the coast, so it’s only a relatively short transfer away from Porto Levante on the Adriatic.
 This laid-back settlement plays host to the tranquil Po Delta Nature Reserve, a UNESCO World Heritage Site which is home to many different species of fish and water birds and is a great place to simply relax and soak up the idyllic scenery.

-A number of extended Po River cruise holiday also give you the chance to explore further inland and visit some of Italy’s most famous and historic cities.
-From Venice there’s sometimes the option of an excursion to Verona, the setting for Shakespeare’s Romeo and Juliet, and Florence, one of the country’s most artistically beautiful cities and home to Michael Angelo’s David.
-Rome is also often and option, where you’ll be able to explore for yourself such-world famous attractions as the Colosseum, the Trevi Fountain and the Vatican.
+A number of extended Po river cruise holidays also give you the chance to explore further inland and visit some of Italy’s most famous and historic cities.
+From Venice, there’s sometimes the option of an excursion to Verona, the setting for Shakespeare’s Romeo and Juliet, and Florence, one of the country’s most artistically beautiful cities and home to Michael Angelo’s David.
+Rome is also often an option, where you’ll be able to explore for yourself such-world famous attractions as the Colosseum, the Trevi Fountain and the Vatican.